khanniie/xcode-depth/README.md

 # AR Depth

 This iOS app displays the segmented depth image created by Apple's Arkit3.
+It was written in Swift and Metal.

 ![img1](readme_assets/depth.gif)